StianOvrevage/stian.tech/_posts/2017-12-29-managed-kubernetes-on-azure-eng.md

 ```
 az login
 ```
 You will get a link to open in your browser together with an authentication code.
-Enter the code on the webpage and `as login` will save the login information so that you will not have to authenticate again on the same machine.
+Enter the code on the webpage and `az login` will save the login information so that you will not have to authenticate again on the same machine.

 > **PS** The login information gets saved in `C:\Users\Username\.azure\`.
 You have to make sure nobody can access these files.
 They will then have full access to your Azure account.